Incremental Improvement is Safer than Innovation

 - Try a new country or market.
 Good imitators actively look for a new country or market as the innovation, rather than a new technology.
 Even though the world is getting smaller and smaller, very few startups can yet afford to patent or even sell their product in all the relevant countries at once.
 If that’s your home country, jump in first.

 Of course, you still have to do your homework and market research.
 Just because something works in Silicon Valley, doesn’t mean it will work in Peoria.
 Also, imitations done without the normal operational discipline and strategic planning will fail, just like any other poorly run startup.
 Don’t assume imitation is reserved for children, animals, and dummies.

 Just like apes learned the value of imitation to survive in an ancient hostile jungle, entrepreneurs need to learn the same value in the new business jungle.
 Fifty years ago, Harvard economist Theodore Levitt observed that the same companies that were serious about innovation often approached imitation in a much more casual manner.
 That mindset is still too prevalent today.

 Thus, the place to start for new entrepreneurs is to look for a successful business (not a failing business) in your domain and think about how you could do it better.
 Your innovation may be simply a better location, better service, or a better price, or it could be a technology innovation.
-At minimum, it can give you the money and experience to take your dream step later with less risk.
+At a minimum, it can give you the money and experience to take your dream step later with less risk.
 In fact, your imitation with innovation may BE the “next big thing.”